reloxo95/bigDataEvolutionProject/README.md

   - Poll of warming enviroment worried
 - CONCLUSIONS:
   - Keep calm
-  - The most important is de design and less importar the way
+  - The most important is de design and less important the way
   - Performance & efficiency go to background
   - Doc all you can